 Annual Dues are $25.00 (3 year membership $65.00)

-Affordable Life Membership rates are a great deal, especially if you are using ASI supplemental insurances which require AMRA membership…one less thing for you to think about as the Life Member fee will maintain your membership for the rest of your life.
+Affordable Life Membership rates are a great deal, especially if you are using Selman supplemental insurances which require AMRA membership…one less thing for you to think about as the Life Member fee will maintain your membership for the rest of your life.

 AMRA Can Help… Here’s Why:

-At AMRA, we know that every one of our nation’s two million military retirees is unique.
-Some, who have the luxury of benefits from a “second career,” have a larger economic cushion than others.
+At AMRA, we know that every one of our nation’s two million+ military retirees is unique.
+Some, who have benefits from a “second career,” have a larger economic cushion than others.
 The majority, however, do not have as many resources; their pensions, entitlements and survivor benefits are crucial.
 Many moved upon retirement and are no longer living near a military installation, or their base was closed; over time this puts them at a disadvantage.
 “Gray Area” retirees, Guard and Reserve retirees not yet collecting their pensions, often move on to other careers; again, time and location work against them when trying to keep up on retiree information.
 Retirees with limited mobility and/or without internet access have limited access to information.
 Sadly, every month, AMRA HQ gets calls that a member has passed away.
-Invariably, the surviving spouse is not only unprepared for this eventuality, but is unfamiliar with the agencies which need to be contacted.
+Invariably, the surviving spouse is not only unprepared for this eventuality, but is unfamiliar with the agencies that need to be contacted.